-The Authority is consulting on its proposed 2022 Registry fees for Excess Soil from September 27, 2021, to November 12, 2021.
+The Authority consulted on its proposed 2022 Registry fees for Excess Soil from September 27, 2021, to November 12, 2021.
 These are fees that registry users pay to cover the Authority’s costs for building, maintaining, and operating the Excess Soil Registry.

 Registry users will be required to pay a fee upon completion of each initial notice filing, whether it’s a Project Area Notice, Reuse Site Notice, or Residential Development Soil Depot Notice.
 See links below for more information on the types of notices filings and when the initial notice filings will be required.